MaskDiME: Adaptive Masked Diffusion for Precise and Efficient Visual Counterfactual Explanations: Methodology

 Unlike attribution-based methods, such as Integrated Gradients (IG)~\cite{sundararajan2017axiomatic}, used in RCSB~\cite{sobieski2024rethinking}, which estimate pixel importance by integrating gradients along multiple interpolation paths—requiring dozens of forward and backward passes and incurring substantial computational costs—our method constructs the spatial mask in a single step.
 This enables efficient identification of decision-relevant regions, allowing the generation of the mask at each sampling step.
 The mask \( M_t^{z} \) is defined pixel-wise: for each location \((i, j)\), we set \( M_t^{z}(i, j) = 1 \) if the gradient magnitude \( G_t(i, j) \) falls within the top-\( k\% \) of all gradient magnitudes in \( G_t \); otherwise, \( M_t^{z}(i, j) = 0 \).

 Our experiments reveal that using the same mask for both noisy and clean images, the classifier gradient with respect to $x_t$ gradually diminishes as $t$ decreases.
-We attribute this to the fact that $x_t$ becomes increasingly close to the counterfactual class as the denoising process proceeds, causing the gradients from the perceptual loss $L_{\text{perc}}$ and reconstruction loss $L_1$ to dominate in \cref{eq:gradients}.
+As denoising progresses, $x_t$ moves closer to the counterfactual class, leading to weaker classifier gradients, with the perceptual and reconstruction losses ($L_{\text{perc}}$ and $L_1$) dominating in \cref{eq:gradients}.
 To mitigate this, we define the mask $M_t^{x}$ by retaining only a fraction $\rho$ of the pixels in $M_t^{z}$ that correspond to the highest gradient values.
 In other words, $M_t^{x}$ selects the top-$\rho k\%$ of all gradient magnitudes, where $\rho \in (0,1]$ controls the shrinkage rate (e.g., $\rho = 0.5$ keeps the pixels associated with the top 50\% largest gradient values within $M_t^{z}$).
 To improve spatial coherence, we apply morphological dilation with a kernel size of 5 to both $M_t^{z}$ and $M_t^{x}$.